Rose & Oat Salt ScrubOriginally published on November, 26th 2019. Last updated on September 10th, 2022 Skip to Recipe

-There are a lot of reasons on why to use a salt scrub from energetic, to beauty, to relaxation.
+There are a lot of reasons why to use a salt scrub from energetic, to beauty, to relaxation.
 This rose & oat salt scrub can be used for any of these situations.

 Energetic Reasons: Years ago I confided to a friend of mine, letting her know that I was an empath/highly sensitive person.
-At this time in my life, I didn’t have the tools to work with this skillset.
+At this time in my life, I didn’t have the tools to work with this skill set.
 One of the recommendations she gave me was to make salt scrubs or to take a long Epsom salt bath.
 After taking a shower or bath using the salts, I feel so much lighter and can feel my energy compared to everyone else’s energy around me.

 Beauty Reasons: Exfoliating is a traditional way to cleanse & purify the skin.
-Exfoliation helps to wash away the dead skin cells, to make new for soft and cleansed skin.
-The texture and cleansing attributes of these salt scrubs help to whisk away the dead skin and leave vibrant and soft skin.
+Exfoliation helps to wash away the dead skin cells, and to make new for soft and cleansed skin.
+The texture and cleansing attributes of these salt scrubs help to whisk away dead skin and leave vibrant and soft skin.

 How to use the Rose & Oat Salt Scrub